 C. gruberianum - clay brown species on Doug fir logs needing study.

 Cystodermella granulosa - reddish-brown, gill edges smooth.
 C. ambrosii is a name incorrectly used for the albino form of this mushroom.

 Floccularia - another genus with attached gills, these larger mushrooms (up to 15cm across) also have shaggy scales on the cap and on the stem.
 These are especially like the ringed Tricholomas, so look there too.

 F. albolanaripes - dark scales on the cap.

 F. luteovirens is rumoured to occur here, with pale scales and microscopic differences.

 Tricholoma focale (zelleri) - bright orange colours, somewhat farinaceous.
 The most similar Tricholoma.

 Lastly, possibly the oddest gilled mushrooms in the PNW.
-Both of these have attached gills.
-They are small (<5cm across).
+They are usually small (<5cm across).